LmaA-aD/AdKats/README.md

   <li><b>External Controller API.</b> AdKats can be controlled from outside the game, through systems like
   AdKats WebAdmin</li>
   <li><b>Internal Implementation of TeamSwap.</b> Server-smart player moving system described below.</li>
+  <li><b>AdKats Ban Enforcer.</b> Bans will be enforced across all of your servers through the internal Ban Enforcer.
+  Optional for use, but is suggested for optimal performance.</li>
 </ul>
 <br/>